 The Advocacy Leadership Training is designed to give young adults (ages 18 - 39) the tools, the experience, and the network to be effective advocates for social justice and the common good.
 As a program of the Columban Center for Advocacy and Outreach (CCAO), our primary advocacy goals are the creation of an ecologically sustainable society and the implementation of humane US/MX border policy.

 The Advocacy Leadership Training is offered once every two months.
 Participants are expected to commit to the full training, which consists of six weeks of activity.
-This includes preparatory meetings and readings, three nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.
+This includes preparatory meetings and readings, four nights of virtual training, four weeks of advocacy “field work,” and one night of virtual follow-up.

 Advocates will receiving training in the following areas:

 Storytelling & Communications